200 hrs yoga teacher training rishikesh

 Healthy Gut Tips from Ayurveda:

-1. For better digestion, you should avoid eating anything made with refined flour, processed food, red meat, caffeine, or deep-fried food.
-Make sure you drink warm water all day long.
+1. For better digestion, avoid eating anything made with refined flour, processed food, red meat, caffeine, or deep-fried food.
+Also, make sure you drink warm water all day long.

-2. Throughout the day, drinking warm water is said to promote digestion.
-Consume no cold drinks while eating.
-Ayurvedic philosophy asserts that digestion begins before the food is consumed.
+2. Drinking warm water throughout the day is said to promote digestion.
+Avoid drinking cold drinks while eating.
+Ayurvedic philosophy asserts that digestion begins before food is consumed.

 3. Did you know you often water your mouth when you smell your favourite food?
 Food is broken down into smaller particles by saliva enzymes when chewed well.
 By chewing calmly, it is easier to focus on digestion.
 The chewing speeds digestion and gives your gut time to send a message to your brain when it is complete by chewing.